 - Manual handling accidents can happen if your employer has not provided manual handling training.
 In some cases, it may also be necessary to supply specialised lifting equipment in order to help you do your job efficiently and safely

-- Machinery accidents can occur if regularly used machinery is broken or hasn’t been maintained properly.
-All machinery, and especially moving machinery, should be guarded so that it is not possible for someone to fall into it and sustain an injury
+- Machinery accidents can occur if machinery breaks or isn’t maintained properly.
+All machinery, especially moving machinery, should be guarded so that it is not possible for someone to fall into it and sustain an injury

 - Slipping and falling accidents can happen in any environment including in factories.
 Because a variety of different chemicals and liquids are often used in factories, there can be the risk of these spilling on the floor.
 There should be a cleaning system in place which should be followed and inspected at regular intervals